 Licensed Clinical Social Worker in NC & FL

-30 + years experience with adults & adolescents, couples, parent coaching, spiritual journeying, & trauma work.
+30 + years experience with adults & adolescents, spiritual journeying, & trauma work.
+Currently in the certification phase to become a Practitioner of Ancestral Lineage Healing.

-Recent studies include Ecotherapy with Joanna Macy, eco-activist and founder of The Work That Reconnects; Ancestral Lineage Healing with Daniel Foor, Ph.D., author of Ancestral Medicine: Rituals for Personal and Family Healing; Intuitive Plant Medicine with herbalist Asia Suler; and Curiosity and Wonder with my 3-year old grand-daughter, star child and butterfly whisperer extraordinaire.
+Recent studies include Ecotherapy with Joanna Macy, eco-activist and founder of The Work That Reconnects; Ancestral Lineage Healing with Daniel Foor, Ph.D. (www.ancestralmedicine.org); Intuitive Plant Medicine with herbalist Asia Suler; and Curiosity and Wonder with my 4-year old granddaughter, star child and butterfly whisperer extraordinaire.